-To take care of the ocean, all Timorese must first understand it.
+To take care of the ocean and ensure the conservation of the marine environment, all Timorese must first understand it.
 In Timor-Leste, the sea (Tasi) provides communities with food, jobs, and supports livelihoods.
-When the Timorese learn about the ocean and how it works, they can in turn protect it and use it in a sustainable way that lasts for the future.
+When the Timorese learn about the ocean and how it works, they can in turn protect it and use it in a sustainable way, contributing to the maintenance of marine ecosystem services and their long-term preservation.

 A strong Blue Economy means finding a balance, using the sea to grow the national economy, while making sure it stays healthy.
 Science and knowledge about the sea is very important.
 It will help leaders, communities, and individuals make better decisions about how to best use its resources sustainably.